Web-Halo Model (WHM): Accurate non-linear matter power spectrum predictions without free parameters: Ingredient choices

 To be able to analytically compute window functions for the intricate sheet-like and filamentary structure of the cosmic web, we make the following idealistic assumptions: \begin{enumerate} \item[(i)] \textbf{Cylindrical Symmetry:} Starting from a spherical cloud with radius $R$ collapsing along the first and then the second dimension, we assume that the `still uncollapsed' dimensions retain the scale $R$, and collapse occurs homogeneously in each dimension.
 This results in sheets and then filaments with cylindrical symmetry. \item[(ii-a)] \textbf{Constant density:} While haloes have attained a density profile with certain concentration after the virialisation process, for sheets and filaments we assume a constant density profile by default. \item[(ii-b)] \textbf{`Infinite' Density (thin web):} Alternatively, we assume sheets and filaments to be infinitely dense (and thin), but convolved with the window function in eq. \eqref{eq:ing-dpwf-winNFW} corresponding to halos of the same mass.
 This represents an upper bound for the sheet and filament concentration. \item[(iii)] \textbf{Dimensional scaling in overdensity:} Given that a spherical halo has undergone collapse along three dimensions to reach an overdensity of $\Delta_\mathrm{v}$, we assume that the gain in overdensity is equally distributed across each dimension.
 As a result, after collapse along one dimension the resulting sheet will have an overdensity of $\Delta_\mathrm{cyl,s} = \Delta_\mathrm{v}^{1/3}$ and after collapse along the second dimension into a filament it's overdensity will be $\Delta_\mathrm{cyl,f} = \Delta_\mathrm{v}^{2/3}$.
 This is in line with the reasoning presented in \citet{Shen_2006}. \end{enumerate}

 Thanks to assumptions (ii-a) and (iii), no additional parameters are needed for filaments and sheets; their profiles are purely determined by the virial overdensity $\Delta_\mathrm{v}$ of haloes with the same mass.
-However, we anticipate that this level of simplicity, especially assumption (ii-a), does not hold when compared to actual N-body simulation outputs.
-In reality, we would expect sheets and filaments to present a certain concentration of mass towards their centres.
-To explore the potential impact on model predictions, we also consider as opposite extreme the `thin web' scenario (ii-b), where sheets and filaments are as concentrated along their collapsed dimensions as haloes with the same mass.
-The difference between assuming homogeneity and mass profiles with the same concentration as haloes for sheets and filaments can then be seen as a systematic uncertainty of the model.
+However, we anticipate that this level of simplicity, especially assumption (ii-a), does not hold when compared to actual N-body simulation outputs. \sB{For example, \citet{Yang:2022ibs} analyse the profile of stacked filaments, finding indeed cylindrical symmetry (apart from environment effects at the edges that we ignore here), but a cored concentration of mass towards the central spine. \citet{Brinckmann:2014nia} argues sheet profiles are flat along the non-collapsed and Gaussian (cusp) along the collapsed dimension.}\footnote{\sB{\citet{Hertzsch:2025grv} model sheets as ellipsoids and hence non-uniform along the non-collapsed dimensions.
+We do not consider this here, as we model sheet substructure via the 1-filament and 1-halo terms.}} To explore the potential impact on model predictions, we also consider as opposite extreme the `thin web' scenario (ii-b)\sB{.
+Here}, sheets and filaments are as concentrated along their collapsed dimensions as haloes with the same mass\sB{, given that an even higher concentration than their child halo would be unphysical}.
+The difference between assuming homogeneity and mass profiles with the \sB{(maximally allowed) same-mass halo} concentration for sheets and filaments can then be seen as a systematic uncertainty of the model.
 We leave the prospect of improving the precision of the model by using actual filament and sheet profiles calibrated on simulations for future work.

 For a homogeneous cylinder with mass $M$, radius $a$ and height $b$, the normalized density profile in cylindrical coordinates $\mathbf{r}_\mathbf{cyl}=(r_\mathrm{cyl}, z, \phi)$ with axial radius $r_\mathrm{cyl}$, elevation $z$, and azimuth $\phi$ reads